Tapir79/Cybersecuritybase-mooc-project1/README.md

 Web application that has at least five different flaws from the OWASP top ten list as well as their fixes.
 The project uses OWASP Top 10 2021: https://owasp.org/Top10/.
 The project was created with this tutorial: https://docs.djangoproject.com/en/5.1/intro/tutorial01/

+This web application was developed with Django 5.1.2.The project was created with this tutorial: https://docs.djangoproject.com/en/5.1/intro/tutorial01/.
+The flaws addressed in this report include Broken Access Control, Cryptographic Failures, Injection, Security Misconfiguration, Vulnerable and Outdated Components, and Identification and Authentication Failures from OWASP Top 10 2021: https://owasp.org/Top10/.

+# Introduction

+The example Django project, where the flaws were implemented, is a simple recipe application.
+What you can do in the app:
+- You can view all recipes anonymously.
+Recipes are public.
+- You can create new users
+- You can add new recipes only when logged in

+The views:
+There are 2 public views, 1 private view and 2 authentication views.
+Public:
+- Home: the landing page
+- Recipes: view all added recipes from all users
+Private:
+- Add recipe: add a new recipe and new ingredients.
+This view will persist a new recipe to the database.
+Authentication:
+- Signup: create a new user
+- Login

+Database structure:
+- Recipe: holds a basic information of the recipe like title, instructions
+- Ingredient: all possible ingredients used in recipes
+- RecipeIngredient: maps each recipe to its ingredients

 # Install and Run the project

 ## Create python venv